 Your hands are too small

-Products are for humans.
-Most are designed to be used with hands and, as such, you can expect books, scissors, door handles and steering wheels to be of a certain size.
+Products and tools that are meant to be used with human hands tend to be sized for, you guessed it, human hands.
+You can expect books, scissors, door handles and steering wheels to be of a certain consistent size.
 Scissors don't get bigger every year.
-Though for some reason smartphones do – but the average male's hands remain a consistent 8.1 inches every year.
+Though for some reason smartphones do, despite the fact that the average male's hands remain a consistent 8.1 inches every year.

 Scissors don't get bigger every year, so why do phones?

-So why do phones keep growing and when will it slow down?
+At what point is it enough?
 Either when manufacturers get the point, or when humans evolve into giants.
 Until then, we should accept that our hands simply aren't big enough to operate ever-larger smartphones.

 Your face is too small

-Let's face it: every phone that came after the 4-inch Galaxy S was too big to comfortably make phone calls.
+Let's face it, every phone that came after the 4-inch Galaxy S was too big to comfortably make phone calls.
 Not too big to actually call someone, but rather too big to make calls and not look as though you're playing hide-and-seek.
-Making calls with a smartphone used to look cool, but now it looks like we'll soon be able to use smartphones to touch our ears and lips at the same time.
+Remember when making calls with a sleek new phone used to look cool?

 Making calls with a smartphone used to look cool

 Your face is too small for phones to get bigger.
-Whether you're fashion conscious, or even just conscious, there comes a point at which phones are simply too big to makes calls.
-But do you make calls that often anymore?
+Whether you're fashion conscious, or even just conscious, there comes a point at which phones are simply too big to make calls comfortably and without looking like a big dork.
+But, do you make calls that often anymore?
 There's a reason why a majority of our communication is done via WhatsApp, Facebook Messenger and email.
-Many phones are just too big to put against our faces.
+Phones are just too big to put up against our faces nowadays.

 Think about downsizing

 Should you buy a larger phone every time you upgrade?
 This is something to factor into your purchasing decision.
-Think about the practicality of its size and imagine, if you go on-contract, what it'll be like carrying a Bible in your pocket every day for two years.
+Think about the practicality of its size and imagine, if you go on-contract, what it'll be like carrying a giant brick in your pocket every day for two years.
+Think about the story I told you, and ask yourself, "Can my pockets handle the phone without ripping?"